okstate-library/local_accounts/README.md

 - `special_accounts.csv`: user accounts and passwords for giving to the program coordinator after setting up the accounts
 - `ezproxy_accounts.txt`: account information for pasting into the `LocalAccounts.txt` configuration file on the EZproxy server
-- `alma_accounts.csv`: account information for uploading accounts into Alma/Primo using the CSV uploader tool

 This script requires Python 3 to run and the `pandas` package.
 See the `requirements.txt` file.